VikramMAA/Vikrams-personal-website-0.2/exampleSite/content/blogs/markdown-syntax.md

   - Facebook
   - Linkedin
 image: "/static/images/firstdayasfreelancerblog.png"
-description: ""
+description: "A brief insight to how my first day as a freelancer progressed."
 toc:
 ---

-A brief insight to how my first day as a freelancer progressed.
 <!--more-->

 ## Paragraph